 Superintendents or their designees have sole discretion to use pedagogical judgment to determine SLO targets.
-The current process for target setting in the 2014-2015 plans may be continued.

 - These targets must reflect a year of expected growth, which can vary by a student's academic preparedness (i.e., prior achievement) and learning needs (i.e., economic disadvantage, disability, English language learner status).
-This means targets can factor in these characteristics. - SLOs may incorporate group measures, including school-wide measures.
+This means targets can factor in these characteristics. - SLOs may incorporate group measures, including school or district -wide measures.